 How Dan enters this blog is that he routinely fields questions from people who have been prowling around in someone else's online space and found stuff that terrifies/horrifies/saddens/maddens/freaks them out.
 To which Savage points out, you wouldn't have known about this if you hadn't been a slimy, spying twink hacking into something you had no right to poke into.Then at the same time, I keep reading links, posts, articles for parents and about parents where the story is identical, just change the players.
 Parents hack the computers and online accounts of their off spring and find things that just twist their knickers into hysterical bunches.

 Turns out our teenagers are really horrific people with crude sensabilities, miserable grammar, no ability to spell whatsoever, and about the same sexual mores as minx in heat.
 They are not like us.
 Kids these days just do not know how to behave.
 They listen to awful music, dress in ways that encourage licentious behaviour, and eat poorly.
-They drink when they shouldn't, make bad choices regarding companions, and *gasp* talk about sex drugs and rock and roll all the fing time.
+They drink when they shouldn't, make bad choices regarding companions, and *gasp* talk about sex drugs and rock and roll all the f

 Surprise surprise!
 The generation gap isn't different or more extreme than in any prior generation.
 It's just gone digital!
 Technology enables the snoop parent to actually walk in the shoes of their spawn, dive into the sticky morasse of teenage lives.
 It's icky.
 It's a bit scary.
 It's oft times stupid, and it's sometimes dangerous.
 However, there is really nothing new here.